usnistgov/spectrumdb/README.rst

 Via the GUI
 +++++++++++++
-The UI interactions are fairly obvious.
+The GUI interactions are fairly obvious.
 We will not bore you by giving tiresome instructions.
 You do not need to start the GUI if you do not want to browse the data.
 You can use the command line interface to do all interactions as outlined